- Response Summary

 Comparing to other centers I have used, at NERSC the max wallclock is not enough for our calculation.
 We use 16 processors and there needs about 2-3 days for one job.

 Long wait times make it difficult to get timely results and lowers my overall productivity.
-NERSC is therefore not as good as other faculities where the wait times are shorter.
+NERSC is therefore not as good as other facilities where the wait times are shorter.

 The San Diego Supercomputer Center.

-Their turnarond times for batch jobs are shorter.
+Their turnaround times for batch jobs are shorter.

 NCSA, PSC.
 Queues dedicated to codes like Gaussian which are poorly parallelized.